AdoraNwodo/got-trivia/README.md

 1. Clone this project `git clone git@github.com:AdoraNwodo/got-trivia.git`
 2. Launch and build project on Android studio.

-To test this application, please use an Android device or emulator.
+To test this application, please use an Android device or emulator (OS 4.4 or newer).